Multi-hop RAG: when one retrieval isn't enough

 In our last post, we built a resilient agent that can handle tool failures.
-It's robust, but it's still "dumb."
+It's reliable, but it's still "dumb."
 It can only answer simple, one-step questions.

 This post is for you if you've ever built a RAG system and watched it fail this simple query: